 - BACKUP!
 Keep at least three weekly database backups.
 If you backup daily then you may want to keep a weeks worth so that you can go back far enough to get a clean copy.
 You can export a database backup from PHPMyAdmin or install a database plugin that will export a backup right from the WP Dashboard.
-I like WP-DB-Backup because it is so simple and straight forward to use.
-I have written a tutorial on using this plugin and how to export a XML backup of your posts and uploads.

 Regarding item #6: The WordPress Export Tool is not the same as a database backup.